 Tick the box to keep a copy of the forwarded email in the original email inbox

 Add one or more email addresses to forward the email to.
 If you want to add multiple addresses, separate the addresses by commas.

 Advanced email forwards and aliases

 Advanced forwarding is a useful tool to create email forwards or aliases.
 When you want to use several different email addresses, but only have one email address with an actual mailbox, then you can forward those other email aliases to the email address with the mailbox.
 Permanently forwarding email to other (external) domains can also be done through email forwarding.
-These functions are only accessible to the webmaster user.
+These functions are only accessible to the administrator user.

 Email forwards in the Service Centre

-To create, manage and remove email forwards and aliases, log into the Cosmos Service Centre as webmaster.
+To create, manage and remove email forwards and aliases, log into the Service Centre as administrator.
 Under the 'Hosting' tab click 'E-mail forwards' in the bottom left-hand pane.

 Add an email alias or forward

 To add a new email alias or forward, click the blue '+New' button.
 In the window that appears, fill in the details of your alias or forward and then click 'Create'.
 To add a new email alias or forward in the Service Centre the following options are given:

 As local part fill in the part of the email address before the '@'.
 The local part is either an alias or an existing mailbox of which the emails will be redirected.